 Bruce & Wilkerson publish 2 articles on Clinical Prediction Rules - Do you want to find out what athletes are at risk for injury?
 Check out the two articles written by Scott Bruce and Gary Wilkerson in the March 2010 issue of Athletic Therapy Today.
 The citations for those 2 articles are:

 - Bruce SL, Wilkerson GB.
 Clinical Prediction Rules, Part 1: Conceptual Overview.
 Athl Ther Today.
 2010 March; 15(2):4-9.

 - Bruce SL, Wilkerson GB.
 Clinical Prediction Rules, Part 2: Data Analysis, Procedures and Clinical Application Rules. .
 Athl Ther Today.
 2010 March; 15(2):10-13

 February 2010 - UTC GATP engage in videoconferencing with Guatemalan physicians

 Drs.
 Wilkerson and Colston have been engaging in coordination of videoconferencing session between faculty and staff members of the GATP, UTC Team Physicians and physicians and physiotherapists of the Guatemalan Olympic Committee and Sports Confederation.
-The idea for the videoconferencing came about through Dr. Wilkerson and Colston's most recent trip, last summer, to Guatemala for a mission trip with Athetes in Action.
+The idea for the videoconferencing came about through Dr. Wilkerson and Colston's most recent trip, last summer, to Guatemala for a mission trip with Athletes in Action.
 The most recent videoconference Dr. J.A.
 Dorizas, Team Orthopedist, presented a case related to a 20 year-old suffering from a Jones fracture.
 An article by Perla Trevizo on this project appeared in the February 22, 2010 Chattanooga Times Free Press and is available HERE.